 In the U.S., the three big companies that compile credit reports are Experian, Equifax, and TransUnion.
 Each credit bureau has its own formula for calculating your credit score, but all gather information and data from various sources and providers.
 The Fair Credit Reporting Act regulates what kind of information they use and who they can release it to.

-Your credit report contains a lot of information that would be demanding for a bank or other lender to wade through, so it gets summarized into a credit score: a three-digit number generated by compiling and weighting the information in your credit report.
+Your credit report contains a lot of information that would be demanding for a bank or other lender to wade through, so it gets summarized into a credit score: a three-digit number generated by compiling and weighing the information in your credit report.

 Various lenders have different benchmarks for that score that tell them which type of loan and how much you will qualify for.
 While there are a number of models for credit scores around, the FICO score is the one most often used.
 According to the website for its developer, 90% of all financial institutions in the U.S. use FICO scores in their decision-making process.